-- 1.1.
-To ensure that roading is integrated with existing development, and the existing road network, and with Sticky Forest (to the west). - 1.2.
-To promote a logical and legible road layout, minimising cul-de- sacs where practical. - 3.3 To require public cycling and walking trails through the zone that link to existing and potential trails outside the zone. - 3.4 To enable public transport to efficiently service the area, now and in the future. - 3.5 To reduce travel distances through well connected roads. - 3.6 To provide safe, attractive, and practical routes for walking and cycling, which are well linked to existing or possible future passenger transport and local facilities and amenities within the zone.
+- 3.1 To ensure that roading is integrated with existing development, and the existing road network, and withincluding provision for legal vehicle and infrastructure servicing access to Sticky Forest (Section 2 of 5 Block XIV Lower Wanaka Survey District) (to the west). - 3.2 To promote a logical and legible road layout, minimising cul-de- sacs where practical. - 3.3 To require public cycling and walking trails through the zone that link to existing and potential trails outside the zone. - 3.4 To enable public transport to efficiently service the area, now and in the future. - 3.5 To reduce travel distances through well connected roads. - 3.6 To provide safe, attractive, and practical routes for walking and cycling, which are well linked to existing or possible future passenger transport and local facilities and amenities within the zone. - 3.7 To manage the potential adverse effects of traffic generated by activities within Sticky Forest using the zone's roading network.